starknet-io/SNIPs/SNIPS/snip-5.md

 - `true` for any other `interface_id` this contract implements
 - `false` for any other `interface_id`

-This function must return a bool.
+This function MUST return a bool.

 ### How to Detect if a Contract Implements SRC-5